 Any concern raised will be fully investigated to determine what action is required.

 Our employment practices are compliant with applicable employment and health and safety legislation, and as a result, we are confident that there is no slavery or human trafficking taking place within our organisation.
 Furthermore, we shall ensure that the employment agencies that we deal with, have enshrined within their policies and processes, mechanisms for identifying the risks associated with such practices that has led to the introduction of various laws in the employment field; in short, these agencies too must be fully compliant with applicable legislation.

 It is our aim to not work with any supplier that we suspect is connected in any way with slavery or human trafficking.
 As part of our Compliance programme, taking steps to assure ourselves that we only partner with third parties that are fit and proper has been part of our on-boarding process for many years.

 In addition we require suppliers to ensure all goods and services provided to Bard Pharmaceuticals are undertaken in accordance with all applicable laws.
 No supplier contracts will be awarded to any supplier not able to comply with the legislation that the Act seeks to address.

 Any suspected breach of our Compliance programme, including the Act will result in appropriate steps being taken to investigate the potential wrong doing.
 Such investigations could lead to the termination of supplier contracts.

 Bard Pharmaceuticals is not aware of any slavery or human trafficking taking place is not aware of any slavery or human trafficking taking place in our business or supply chain.
 Bard Pharmaceuticals will continue to apply appropriate risk-based due diligence processes as it further embeds the Act into its compliance programme.

-This statement was approved by the Leadership Team of Bard Pharmaceuticals Limited.
+This statement was reviewed and approved by the Leadership Team of Bard Pharmaceuticals Limited.